How to become a solar installer in South Africa

 4. Learn the product/s

 Once you become accredited and qualify yourself you will want to set out on your first installation, now you need to decide which product to choose.
-This can be a daunting task at the start as there are many possibilities of brands for many different installation tools, modules, inverters etc. With choosing a brand also comes choosing a price strategy, it’s a hard choice to make.
+This can be a daunting task at the start as there are many possibilities of brands for many different installation tools, modules, inverters etc. With choosing a brand also comes choosing a price strategy; it’s a difficult choice to make.

 Your starting point should always be to read the manual, because most manufacturers will have spent a lot of time and money to create them.
 Treat these manuals as your first source of information as it will save you a lot of time and wasted calls to technical support.

-Lastly, if you have the time and money you can go for product specific training.
-Many trainers like Victron and Sinetech will hold training sessions for solar installers to teach them how to use their products and answer any questions.
+Lastly, if you have the time you can go for product-specific training, which is often offered free of charge by most distributors.
 These training sessions are a great way to grow in your knowledge as a solar installer, and also helpful if you want to focus on installing/working with a specific product.
 Build good relationships with wholesalers in the solar industry, because the more you grow as a solar installer in South Africa, the less time you want to spend shopping around.

 5. Get started and market yourself